JasonErwin/Brick-Breaker/Brick_Destroy-master/README.md

 # Brick_Destroy
-This is a simple arcace video game.
+This is a simple arcade video game.
 Player's goal is to destroy a wall with a small ball.
-The game has  very simple commmand:
+The game has  very simple controls:
 SPACE start/pause the game
 A move left the player
-D move rigth the player
+D move right the player
 ESC enter/exit pause menu
-ALT+SHITF+F1 open console
+ALT+SHIFT+F1 open console
 the game automatically pause if the frame loses focus

 Enjoy ;-)